 The police check process may disclose certain information.
-If you believe the information disclosed is incorrect you have an opportunity to dispute it.
+If you believe that the information disclosed is incorrect, you have an opportunity to dispute it.

-Further information is available on the Department of Justice and Community website including fact sheets for the community and employers.
+- Visit the Department of Justice and Community website for information on:

 Disputing your criminal history information

-You can dispute some or all of your criminal history information if it’s incorrect.
+You can dispute some or all of your criminal history information if you believe it’s incorrect.

 Dispute checks submitted via post

-If you submitted an application to Victoria Police via post you can submit your dispute via email to policecheckvic@police.vic.gov.au.
+If you submitted an application to Victoria Police by post, you can submit your dispute via email to policecheckvic@police.vic.gov.au.

 You must provide as much additional information as possible and attach evidentiary documents (if any) to support your dispute.

-You may also need to provide comparison fingerprints, however this will only be requested where necessary.
+You may also need to provide comparison fingerprints.
+This will only be requested where necessary.

 No fee will be charged for taking comparison fingerprints.